-Level 2 Client Certificates (email certificate) and IGTF Classic/MICS Certificates The CA or an RA confirms that the following are consistent with the application and sufficient to identify a unique individual:

-- (a) the name on the government-issued photo-ID referenced below; - (b) date of birth; and - (c) current address or personal telephone number. - 1.
-In-person appearance before a person performing identity proofing for a Registration Authority or a Trusted Agent (or entity certified by a state, federal, or national entity as authorized to confirm identities) with presentment of a reliable form of current government-issued photo ID. - The Applicant must possess a valid, current, government-issued, photo ID.
-The Registration Authority or Trusted Agent performing identity proofing must obtain and review, which may be through remote verification, the following information about the Applicant: (i) name, date of birth, and current address or telephone number; (ii) serial number assigned to the primary, government-issued photo ID: and (iii) one additional form of ID such as another government-issued ID, an employee or student ID card number, telephone number, a financial account number (e.g., checking account, savings account, loan or credit card), or a utility service account number (e.g., electricity, gas, or water) for an address matching the applicant's residence.
+Level 2 Client Certificates (email certificate) and IGTF Classic/MICS Certificates The CA or an RA confirms that the following are consistent with the application and sufficient to identify a unique individual: (a) the name on the government-issued photo-ID referenced below; (b) date of birth; and (c) current address or personal telephone number. (c) current address of personal telephone number. (c) current address or personal telephone number. (c) current address or personal telephone number.
+1. In-person appearance before a person performing identity proofing for a Registration Authority or a Trusted Agent (or entity certified by a state, federal, or national entity as authorized to confirm identities) with presentment of a reliable form of current government-issued photo ID.
+2. The Applicant must possess a valid, current, government-issued, photo ID.
+The Registration Authority or Trusted Agent performing identity proofing must obtain and review, which may be through remote verification, the following information about the Applicant: (i) name, date of birth, and current address or telephone number; (ii) serial number assigned to the primary, government-issued photo ID; and (iii) one additional form of ID such as another government-issued ID, an employee or student ID card number, telephone number, a financial account number (e.g., checking account, savings account, loan or credit card), or a utility service account number (e.g., electricity, gas, or water) for an address matching the applicant's residence.
 Identity proofing through remote verification may rely on database record checks with an agent/institution or through credit bureaus or similar databases.
-DigiCert or an RA may confirm an address by issuing credentials in a manner that confirms the address of record or by verifying knowledge of recent account activity associated with the Applicant's address and may confirm a telephone number by sending a challenge-response SMS text message or by recording the applicant's voice during a communication after associating the telephone number with the applicant in records available to DigiCert or the RA. - 3.
-Where DigiCert or an RA has a current and ongoing relationship with the Applicant, identity may be verified through the exchange of a previously exchanged shared secret (e.g., a PIN or password) that meets or exceeds NIST SP 800-63 Level 2 entropy requirements, provided that: (a) identity was originally established with the degree of rigor equivalent to that required in 1 or 2 above using a government-issued photo-ID, and (b) an ongoing relationship exists sufficient to ensure the Applicant's continued personal possession of the shared secret. - 4.
-Any of the methods used to verify the identity of an applicant for a DigiCert Level 3 or 4 Client Certificate.
+DigiCert or an RA may confirm an address of record or by verifying knowledge of recent account activity associated with the Applicant's address and may confirm a telephone number by sending a challenge-response SMS text message or by recording the applicant's voice during a communication after associating the telephone number with the applicant in records available to DigiCert or the RA.
+3. Where DigiCert or an RA has a current and ongoing relationship with the Applicant, identity may be verified through the exchange of a previously exchanged shared secret (e.g., a PIN or password) that meets or exceeds NIST SP 800-63 Level 2 entropy requirements, provided that: (a) identity was originally established ensure the Applicant's continued personal possession of the shared secret.
+4. Any of the methods used to verify the identity of an applicant for a DigiCert Level 3 or 4 Client Certificate.